Apache Spark definition

 This is the Spark component that creates a new level of data abstraction called the SchemaRDD for working exclusively with both structured and semi-structured data by deploying SQL querying language.

-Spark can also be used for Machine learning algorithms and applications using its MLlib library that provides a machine learning framework for Spark in a memory-based distributed environment.
-The Spark MLlib functionalities can be extremely fast when compared to other machine learning frameworks like the Apache Mahout.
+Spark can also be used for Machine Learning algorithms and applications using its MLlib library that provides a Machine Learning framework for Spark in a memory-based distributed environment.
+The Apache Spark MLlib functionalities can be extremely fast when compared to other Machine Learning frameworks like the Apache Mahout.
+Through this library developers can play around AI in Spark source code.

 Curious to know more?
 Read this extensive Spark Tutorial!